LHBlitz/DJT-Discord-Bot/.github/ISSUE_TEMPLATE/to-report-issues.md

 ---

-Report issues to Crunchcasual and lhblitz directly instead of here.
+Report issues to zanzort and lhblitz directly instead of here.